AnamikaSa/Learning-platform-client-side/README.md

 # Learning Platform

 It's a web based app where students can easily find out about courses.
+Mainly focused on English.

+## What I used here

+### here i created two API data file
+### Used react hot toast foe notifications
+### Used npm react-to-print to download pdf file about details
+### Used react-bootstarp for design
+### Used forms for login and register
+### Used cards to display the courses
+### for deploy used firebase site

 # Getting Started with Create React App